-- The Trump Budget eliminates the Housing Trust Fund which in 2008 became the first new federal housing production program in almost three decades, and the first ever designed to build rental housing for extremely low-income households. - The Trump Budget also eliminates the Low Income Heating Assistance Program (LIHEAP). - LIHEAP provided 6.8 million low-income households home heating and cooling • assistance in Fiscal Year 2014.
-The average heating assistance was just \$301 per household.
+- The Trump Budget eliminates the Housing Trust Fund which in 2008 became the first new federal housing production program in almost three decades, and the first ever designed to build rental housing for extremely low-income households. - At a time when the cost of heating our homes is increasing beyond the ability of many to pay, it would be unconscionable to eliminate let alone cut this vital program for senior citizens and low-income families, the Trump Budget eliminates the Low Income Heating Assistance Program (LIHEAP).

+• LIHEAP provided 6.8 million low-income households home heating and cooling assistance in Fiscal Year 2014.
+The average heating assistance help was just \$301 per household.
 When LIHEAP was fully funded at \$5.1 billion in FY 2010, the program provided assistance to 8.1 million households.